Aspiring-Writer/_posts/kaa-1.md

 It actually took me closer to fifteen minutes to reach my street again.
 I kept my eye out for the Man-Cat but to my relief, he was gone.
 I was safe.
 Or so I thought.
 I still had that feeling of fear clinging to my skin.
 Ugh.

 I lived in a small, two-story house that was a mix of contemporary and oriental.
 I loved it.
-It was small and yet spacious with plants decorating the outside and inside.
-I really liked nature and my home reflected that.
+It was small yet spacious with plants decorating the outside and inside.
+I liked nature and my home reflected that.
 I unlocked the door, stepped in, and bolted it back before quickly disarming my security system.
 I sighed, home sweet home.
 I allowed myself to breathe and believe I was safe.
 All I wanted was to take a quick shower and collapse in bed.
 I walked into my living room and froze.
 Standing in my living room staring at my bookshelf was him.
 I gasped and nearly screamed.
 This couldn’t be real.
 I’m seeing things.
 I blinked rapidly but he didn’t disappear.
 The cloaked cat-man was standing in my living room!

 He chuckled and glanced up at me “You know something Kitten, you’re turning out to be very interesting.”